tusen-ai/SST/README.md

 ## Citation
 Please consider citing our work as follows if it is helpful.

+**Since FSD is accidentally excluded in Google Scholar search results, if possible, please kindly consider citing the journal version of FSD as well**.
 ```
 @inproceedings{fan2022embracing,
   title={{Embracing Single Stride 3D Object Detector with Sparse Transformer}},